-- title make your title short! - summary/abstract it should be self-contained, without abbreviations, footnotes, references.
-This is a few sentences that gives the main idea in your thesis: (i) What your research is about? (ii) What methods have been used? (iii) What is a horizon and geographic coverage? (iv) What you found out?
-Do not describe all, but principal results: https://www.journals.elsevier.com/social-sciences-and-humanities-open/policies-and-guidelines/how-to-write-a-great-abstract-for-your-academic-manuscript - keywords phrases, which identify the most important subjects covered by the thesis.
-Avoid repeating words in the keywords section that are already in your thesis title: https://scientific-publishing.webshop.elsevier.com/manuscript-preparation/how-choose-keywords-manuscript/ - introduction an explanation why the topic is important, the objectives of the work, hypothesis and research question, brief description of data and method, thesis structure.
+- title make your title short! - summary/abstract (max 0.5 page)-it should be self-contained, without abbreviations, footnotes, references.
+These are a few sentences (do not copy the Title or fragments from the Introduction) that present the main idea of your thesis: (i) What your research is about? (ii) How did you do it? (iii) What is a horizon and geographic coverage? (iv) What did you find?
+Do not describe all, but principal results. - keywords phrases, which identify the most important subjects covered by the thesis.
+Avoid repeating words in the keywords section that are already in your thesis title. - introduction (2-3 pages) an explanation why the topic is important (max 1 page), the objectives of the work, hypothesis and research question, brief description of data and method, thesis structure.
 Do not use the argument that the topic is important because it is current or interesting (whether a topic is "interesting" please let a reader judge).
-Avoid a detailed literature review or a summary of the results. - a chapter informing about the topic and the motivation for undertaking it.
-You should also provide evidence that you properly understand economic theory used in your thesis (explanation of concepts, illustration of the theory with a graph, etc.) - literature review discussion of published literature relevant to the topic - main substance containing the essential analysis results should be clear and concise. - conclusions explore the significance of the results of the work (do not repeat them) and derive conclusions.
-Avoid extensive citations and discussion of published literature. - bibliography it should include those and only those works to which you refer in the text (not necessarily citing their fragment).
+Also knowledge≠opinion.
+Avoid a detailed literature review or a summary of the results.
+The idea of the Introduction is to capture the reader's attention and to provide background information on the research problem. - a chapter informing about the topic and the motivation for undertaking it.
+You should also provide evidence that you properly understand economic theory used in your thesis by identifying key theories or concepts relevant to your study (explanation of concepts, illustration of the theory with a graph, etc.).
+It will ensure readers that you have a deep understanding of the analyzed research problem. - literature review discussion of published literature relevant to the topic, analysis and synthesis of the literature to establish the knowledge gap that your thesis aims to fill. - main substance containing the essential analysis (1-3 chapters) a detailed description of your research methodology, justify its appropriateness for your research, choose the tool, evaluate the data.
+Make the analysis, describe and interpret the results (results should be clear and concise), discuss the implications of your findings in relation to the research hypothesis or/and objectives.
+At the beginning or end of each chapter please explain how it contributes to the declared research objective. - conclusions (2-3 pages) explore the significance of the results of the work (do not repeat them, but present alternative perspectives) and derive conclusions.
+Avoid extensive citations and discussion of published literature, but inspire readers with your contribution - repeat your research objective and clearly explain the significance of your study in addressing it.
+Identify the strengths and weaknesses of your study, propose future research directions in order to demonstrate your

+- understanding of the broader implications of your research.
+Explain which part of the thesis was the main (other parts only help to understand your main part). - bibliography it should include those and only those works to which you refer in the text (not necessarily citing their fragment).